-When it was originally published in 2002, Permaculture: Principles and Pathways Beyond Sustainability explained the systems of permaculture in 12 design principles that together with three central ethics provided a foundation for a diversity of ecological solutions that characterise permaculture design, teaching, development and activism.
+Originally published in 2002, Permaculture: Principles and Pathways Beyond Sustainability explained the systems of permaculture in 12 design principles that together with three central ethics provided a foundation for a diversity of ecological solutions that characterise permaculture design, teaching, development and activism.

-For students and teachers of permaculture this book provides something more fundamental and distilled than Mollison’s encyclopaedic Designers Manual.
 For the general reader this book provides refreshing perspectives on a range of environmental issues and shows how permaculture is much more than a system of gardening.
 For anyone seriously interested in understanding the foundations for sustainable design and culture, this book is essential reading.

 Although a book of ideas, the big picture is repeatedly grounded by reference to Holmgren’s own patch, Melliodora, and other practical examples.

-185mm wide x 252mm high, 280 pages.
+185mm wide x 250mm high.